gmacario/gmacario.github.io/_posts/2023-04-22-btmon-wireshark.md

 pi@rpi3pgm29:~ $
 ```

-In our case the Raspberry Pi has no display, so you need to dowload file `btmon-20230422-1600.log` from a PC where we have Wireshark installed.
+In our case the Raspberry Pi has no display, so we need to download file `btmon-20230422-1600.log` from a PC where we have Wireshark installed.

 ```text
 gmaca@alpha MINGW64 ~/Downloads